s1n7ax/nvim-window-picker/README.md

     selection_chars = 'FJDKSLA;CMRUEIWOQP',

-    -- whether you want to use winbar instead of the statusline -- true means to always use winbar,
+    -- whether you want to use winbar instead of the statusline -- "always" means to always use winbar,
-    -- false means to never use winbar
+    -- "never" means to never use winbar
-    -- nil means to use winbar if cmdheight=0 and statusline if cmdheight > 0 use_winbar = false,
+    -- "smart" means to use winbar if cmdheight=0 and statusline if cmdheight > 0 use_winbar = 'never', -- "always" | "never" | "smart"

     -- if you want to manually filter out the windows, pass in a function that -- takes two parameters. you should return window ids that should be